 VUCA is an acronym that stands for (Volatility, Uncertainty, Complexity, and Ambiguity).
 VUCA skills are required for effective performance under VUCA conditions.
 At Lectica, we’ve been studying and supporting the development of these skills since 2002.

 We have found it useful to divide VUCA skills into four broad categories: (1) collaborative capacity, (2) perspective coordination, (3) contextual thinking, and (4) decision-making process skills.
 We do not claim that these categories are exhaustive or that they have clear boundaries.
 In fact, our study of these skills is ongoing and the boundaries between categories are quite permeable.
 We claim only that these categories are useful in helping people develop optimally.

 In addition to dividing VUCA skills into 4 fuzzy categories, we also map their contents onto a skill hierarchy.
-The figure on the left portrays an idealized model of this skill hierarchy.
+The figure above portrays an idealized model of this skill hierarchy.
 As you can see, meta-skills are at the top of the hierarchy and micro-skills are at the bottom.

 We place “ VUCA skills” at the top of the hierarchy because it is a large collection of related skills—a meta-skill.
 The four broad VUCA skill categories—collaborative capacity, perspective coordination, contextual thinking, and decision-making process—are considered mega-skills.
 These break down into macro, mini, and micro-skills.
 From a learning perspective, we are most interested in micro-skills, which are particularly useful because they, by definition, can be practiced in context, in realtime.

 Check out the article on micro-VCoLs and micro-VCoLing to learn more about micro-skills and how we use them to support optimal development.